LukaszMruczkowski/AI_ML_Projects/Optimization/README.md

 ## Constraint Satisfaction Problem

 Constraint Satisfaction problems are a class of problems where variables need to be assigned values while satisfying some conditions.
-For example, the game of Sudoku, where each empty space is a variable that needs to be assigned value from 1 to 9
+For example, in the game of Sudoku, where each space is a variable that needs to be assigned a value from 1 to 9

 ### Unary & Binary Constraints

 Unary constraints are the limitations applying to a single variable such as a cannot be equal to 1.
 Binary constraints are the limitations applying to two variables such as the value of a cannot be equal to the value of b.
-In the game of Sudoku, the unary constraint is for each space, the value must be within 1 to 9.
-The binary constraint is that two variable/empty space, in the same row or column or each 3x3 block, cannot take on the same value
+In the game of Sudoku, the unary constraint is for each space, the value must be between 1 to 9.
+The binary constraint is that two variables, in the same row or column or each 3x3 block, cannot take on the same value

 ### Node Consistency